tommzn/hdb-events/README.md

-# hdb-events
+# HomeDashboard Event Lib
-HomeDashboard Event Lib
+Contains event definitions for the HomeDashboard project.